 How do I change the appearance of the annotations on my plasmid map?

 To change the appearance of a feature, first select it on your plasmid map.
 Then, access the Style panel to change the rendering style of your selected feature, including the color, shape, label…

 To change the appearance of a feature, first select it on your plasmid map.
 Then, access the Style panel to change the rendering style of your selected feature, including the color, shape, label position, and more.

 To change the feature style for all of a certain type of feature, go to the Features panel.
 Right-click on the type of feature you wish to edit, and choose Select All Features With This Type.
 Then, edit the rendering style as desired from the Style panel.
 The changes you make will be applied to all of the features with the type you selected.

-To save your plasmid map as an image, first make sure the circular map is the active view, then select Edit>Copy as Picture.
+Once you finish annotating and customizing your plasmid map, you can save it as an image for publication or to share with colleagues.
+To save your map as an image, first make sure the circular map is the active view, then select Edit>Copy as Picture.
 This copies the image to your clipboard to be pasted into another application.
 When pasting the copied picture into a Microsoft Office application, we recommend using Edit>Paste Special and selecting Picture (Enhanced Metafile).

 Combining short and long read sequencing to characterize antimicrobial resistance genes on plasmids applied to an unauthorized genetically modified Bacillus

 Berbers, B., Saltykova, A., Garcia-Graells, C. et al. Sci Rep 10, 4310 (2020). https://doi.org/10.1038/s41598-020-61158-0.

 Genetic Transformation of a C. trachomatis Ocular Isolate With the Functional Tryptophan Synthase Operon Confers an Indole-Rescuable Phenotype